CarlosCGA/MyLogin/README.md

 MyLogin is an Android application, fully developed by Carlos Cañete in Android Studio using the Android SDK.
 This application is a creation from Carlos Cañete.

+## Layout - Jetpack Compose

+Modern UI toolkit for building native Android apps using a declarative approach.
+It simplifies UI development by allowing developers to define how the UI should look directly in code, rather than using XML.
+It's used to create responsive and dynamic user interfaces more efficiently.

 ## Dependencies

 - Retrofit: It facilitates the creation of HTTP clients to interact with REST APIs.
 It automatically converts API responses into objects, simplifying requests and data handling over the network within the application.